Vision + Initiatives

 Pauling/DeJardin Science Complex

-The new labs will expose students to modern, industry standard, scientific work environments, which are similar to what they will find when they transfer to a university.
-The addition of student collaboration spaces and support for the STEM Club will grow student retention.
+The new labs expose students to modern, industry standard, scientific work environments, which are similar to what they will find when they transfer to a university.
+The addition of student collaboration spaces and support for the STEM Club will help grow student retention.

 This project will serve all science and allied health majors.
 It expands collegiate and technical science laboratories preparing students for majors and careers in physics; chemistry; biology; water/wastewater; environmental sciences; cellular and molecular invertebrate studies, geologic studies and health sciences prerequisites such as anatomy and physiology.